 The last heartbeat.
 The top valve opened as blood came rushing in, desperate to distribute oxygen that Nicolette didn’t have.
 A thump, as the valve closed again.
 Mere seconds passed, but Nicolette, to her heart, it was hours.
 Days.
 Weeks.
+She forget everything and nothing as she looked at the dusk sky, and the blanket of water in between.

 Suddenly, the water and fear disappeared for a moment as something else replaced it.
 You would think that in her last moments, she would think of her boyfriend, or maybe her parents.
-Perhaps of her dog, or her home, or of her first kiss, of her last hug.
+Perhaps of her dog, or her home, of her first kiss, of her last hug.
 But something so out of the blue, something she thought she had forgotten.

 The small glittering dots spread over the sky winked down at them.
 “Nicolette, right?” the boy asked, not even turning towards her.
 He was just as mesmerized and entranced by the night sky as she was.